B.A. in World Arts & Cultures/Dance, M.F.A. in Dance, UCLA

 With Cabrillo College since 2007

-For two decades Cid Pearlman’s choreography has worked to subtly disrupt traditional notions of desire, gender and friendship.
+For over two decades Cid Pearlman’s choreography has worked to subtly disrupt traditional notions of desire, gender and friendship.
 Inspired by the resilience, fragility, and resourcefulness of the human body, Pearlman makes dances about how we negotiate being together in a complex world.
-Her work has been presented by numerous venues including ODC Theater, Joyce SoHo, Kanuti Gildi SAAL (Estonia), the Getty Center, Theatre Artaud and the Museum of Contemporary Art/San Diego.
-Among other honors she has received a Fulbright Award from the US Department of State, and she has been twice awarded a Djerassi Resident Artist Fellowship.
+Among other honors she is the recipient of the 2020-2021 Rydell Visual Arts Fellowship.
+Pearlman received a Fulbright Award from the US Department of State, and has been twice awarded a Djerassi Resident Artist Fellowship.
+Her work has been presented at numerous venues including ODC Theater, Joyce SoHo, Kanuti Gildi SAAL (Estonia), the Getty Center, Stockholm City Hall, Theatre Artaud and the Museum of Contemporary Art/San Diego.

 Creating work in California and Estonia, Pearlman’s current projects experiment with ways to engage audiences with dance so that they feel valued and included.
 The company recently completed a triptych of works on the themes of “economy,” and in 2016 all works produced by Cid Pearlman Performance were free to audiences.

 Pearlman is committed to working with contemporary composers, and past performances have featured collaborations with Joan Jeanrenaud, Albert Mathias, Jonathan Segel, Erling Wold, Haroon Tahir, Kaarel Kõivupuu and Johannes Ahun.
 In addition to creating dances for her company, Pearlman has choreographed for film, opera and theater.